Information for students from South Korea

 We are one of the largest colleges of the University of London and one of the few with fully integrated teaching, research and residential facilities.
 Our setting provides our students with the benefits of both a large campus environment, and the countless academic and social opportunities provided by London.

-- For information on applying to study for a foundation course at Queen Mary, please refer to English language and foundation courses.
+For information on applying to study for a foundation course at Queen Mary, please refer to our international foundation courses.

 - 1st year of undergraduate bachelor degree from a recognised university in Korea (Republic of) with GPA 3.2 on a scale of 4 / 75% or,